Funding opportunity

 • contributed to developing a positive research environment and wider community

-The word count for this section is 2,000 words, 1,500 words to be used for R4RI modules and, if necessary, a further 500 words for Additions.
+The word count for this section is 3,250 words: 2,750 words to be used for R4RI modules (including references) and, if necessary, a further 500 words for Additions.

 Complete this section using the R4RI module headings listed.
 Use each heading once and include a response for the whole team, see the UKRI guidance on R4RI.
-You should consider how to balance your answer, and emphasise where appropriate the following key skills each team member brings:
+You should provide an integrated view of the skills and collective value of the team as a whole as they relate to the proposed challenge.
+You should consider how to balance your answer, and emphasise where appropriate the key skills each team member brings in relation to your proposed MRC CoRE, rather than listing the skills of each individual:

 • contributions to the generation of new ideas, tools, methodologies, or knowledge